Reichenberg/gatsby-starter-netlify-cms/src/pages/post/2020-06-09-a-norsk-summer-part-1-rogaland.md

 ## Day 1

-Our journey started in Oslo with an 8 hour train.
+Our journey started in Oslo with an 8 hour train, **650nok** for a roundtrip ticket.
 The views and snacks made the long journey pass fairly quickly.
 I personally love long train rides, and Norway has the most scenic.
 I know that's not a rare sentiment, but it was honestly something I'd been excited about since we had planned it all out.

 </br>